nwllr/Synthetic_Conversations_ECIS2026/README.md

 This artifact focuses on the implementation and reproducibility workflow, not on reproducing every evaluation claim from the paper in CI.

-## Canonical Entry Points
+## Entry Points

-The publication surface is limited to these UI routes:
+The following UI routes are supported:

 - `/` (workflow chooser)
 - `/generation_pipeline`